fbertran/formalisms/README.md

 An [automaton](https://en.wikipedia.org/wiki/Automata_theory) is based on a "usual" graph structure.
-But the general definition of graphs is the hypermultigraph, a mix between [hypergraphs](https://en.wikipedia.org/wiki/Hypergraph) and [multigraphs](https://en.wikipedia.org/wiki/Multigraph).
+But the general definition of graphs is the hypermultigraph, a rarely defined mix of [hypergraphs](https://en.wikipedia.org/wiki/Hypergraph) and [multigraphs](https://en.wikipedia.org/wiki/Multigraph).
-The Standard Formalisms Library for CosyVerif provides a formalism for the generic form of graphs, and formalisms to constrain it to various others.
+The Standard Formalisms Library for CosyVerif provides a formalism for the generic form of graphs, as well as formalisms to constrain it.

-Our automaton refines the general structure, by restricting the number of vertices linked to each arc to two.
+Our automaton is built over the hypermultigraph structure, with a restriction on  the number of vertices linked to each arc.
+This notion of "built above" corresponds to the `refines` constant in the code.
-The `refines` field is a list of ancestors sorted in decreasing importance.
+It is a list of ancestors, each one put in its own layer.
+They are sorted in decreasing importance.

 ```lua
 local graph        = require "cosy.formalism.graph"